Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 // -------------------------------------------------

-// Now combine two or more properties to getnerate new values
+// Now combine two or more properties to generate new values

 // Transform objects into names and prices const namesAndPrices = data.map((obj) => {